XenitAB/xenitab.github.io/blog/2022-04-12-ephemeral-containers.md

 [Kyverno](https://github.com/kyverno/kyverno) seems to have resolved the issues faster.
 Compared to OPA Gatekeeper however it did require a small code change which means that version [1.5.3](https://github.com/kyverno/kyverno/releases/tag/v1.5.3) or later is needed to write policies for ephemeral containers.
 They have also [updated their policy library](https://github.com/kyverno/policies/pull/241) to include checking ephemeral containers.
 Kyverno has done a great job solving these issues quickly.
 It does still require end users to update however.

 ### Pod Security Policies

 [Pod Security Policies](https://kubernetes.io/docs/concepts/security/pod-security-policy/) used to be the default policy tool for Kubernetes, and a lot of projects have rules based on Pod Security Policies (PSP).
 However if you are relying on PSP in a modern cluster you should really start looking for other options like OPA Gatekeeper or Kyverno.
 PSP has been deprecated since Kubernetes v1.21 and will be removed in v1.25.

 If PSP is your only policy tool and you are planning to upgrade to v1.23, don't.
 As PSP is deprecated no new features have been added, and that includes policy enforcement on ephemeral containers.
 Which means that any security context in an ephemeral container is allowed no matter the PSP in the cluster.
+The PSP below will have no affect when adding an ephemeral container to a Pod which is privileged.

 ```yaml
 apiVersion: policy/v1beta1